-One of the most important pieces of this entire account is the fact that the body of Jesus was buried in a tomb:
+A critical piece of evidence is the fact that the body of Jesus was buried in a tomb:

-Matthew 27:57: "When the even was come, there came a rich man of Arimathaea, named Joseph, who also himself was Jesus' disciple:

-58 He went to Pilate, and begged the body of Jesus.
+Matthew 27:57-60: "When the even was come, there came a rich man of Arimathaea, named Joseph, who also himself was Jesus' disciple: He went to Pilate, and begged the body of Jesus.
 Then Pilate commanded the body to be delivered.

-59 And when Joseph had taken the body, he wrapped it in a clean linen cloth,

-60 And laid it in his own new tomb, which he had hewn out in the rock: and he rolled a great stone to the door of the sepulchre, and departed."
+And when Joseph had taken the body, he wrapped it in a clean linen cloth, And laid it in his own new tomb, which he had hewn out in the rock: and he rolled a great stone to the door of the sepulchre, and departed."

-It was vital that Jesus be put in a tomb, and it was vital that someone guard the tomb.
-If Jesus had been thrown into a common mass grave, it would have been impossible to demonstrate that He had truly risen from the dead.
-Likewise, if the tomb had not been guarded then there would be no way to prove that His body had not been stolen:
+It was vital that Jesus be put in a tomb that someone was guarding.
+If Jesus had been thrown into a common mass grave then it would have been impossible to demonstrate that He had risen from the dead.
+Likewise, if the tomb hadn't been guarded then there would be no way to prove that His body hadn't been stolen: